PouriaAzadehR/Smart-Odometer-Reader/Readme.md

 This project implements a two-step process to detect and extract odometer numbers from images using YOLOv8 Nano for object detection and EasyOCR for text recognition.
 ## Project Overview

-This solution was designed to accurately identify and read odometer numbers from various vehicle images.
+This solution was designed to automate the insurance process.
+.
 It utilizes YOLOv8 Nano for its efficiency in environments with limited computational resources, and EasyOCR for its high accuracy in general OCR tasks.

 ## Key Features